fmxsh/fmxsh/README.md

 **Ah — now I remember**.
 That’s the only reason I bought them.

 You: What would they mean if I wear them, how others see it?

+ChatGPT:

-    ChatGPT:    Stylish, but doesn’t try too hard.
+Stylish, but doesn’t try too hard.

 Thinks for himself.

 Knows what’s cool — but doesn’t need to prove it.

 Might’ve paid $200… or $4.
 You’ll never know.

-    Probably reads more than he talks.

 Definitely has opinions about window managers.

-    Quietly confident.
-Just enough edge.

 Maybe ironic, maybe sincere — doesn’t matter, it works.

 > [!WARNING]
 > But, regardless, I am dead serious in whatever I do, because I am a dead serious person...
 So much so, in fact, that even _Humour_ itself discovered it was a mere joke in my presence.